 Griffin School is a public middle school in Shelton.
 The principal of Griffin School is Greg Woods.
-632 students go to Griffin School and are mostly White, non-Hispanic; Multiracial; and Native American or Native Alaskan.
-18% of the 632 students here have subsidized lunches.
-The student to teacher ratio at Griffin School is 18:1.
+632 students go to Griffin School and identify mostly as White, non-Hispanic; Multiracial; and Native American or Native Alaskan.
+18% of the 632 students here get reduced lunch prices.
+The ratio of students to teachers at Griffin School is 18:1.
 Sunrise Beach School is one of the nearest middle schools.

 - Ceramics sculpture

 - Computer arts

 |Students eligible for free or reduced-price lunch program||18%||18%|

 Both my children attended Griffin elementary and middle school from 1st through 8th grade.
 This school is part of the Griffin Community and was instrumental in teaching my children the skills needed to succeed in high school and college.
 The friends they made at Griffin are life long.

 GRIFFIN IS THE BEST SCHOOL EVER!
 YOU CAN MAKE FRIENDS EASILY!
 DON'T JUDGE THE STAFF OR THE PEOPLE AT GRIFFIN CAUSE YOU DON'T REALLY KNOW THEM!
 THIS IS MY 9TH YEAR AND I'M GOING TOO MISS IT SO MUCH NEXT YEAR!!!! -( I DON'T WANT TOO LEAVE! -(